jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Einherji.md

 Temperature: any
 Organization: solitary, squad (3-6), or warband (7-16)
 Treasure: triple (+2 scale mail, +2 heavy wooden shield, +2 battleaxe, masterwork throwing axe)
-Description: Some warriors who die glorious deaths in battle find that there is a call for their skill and prowess even after death.
-Chosen by valkyries (Pathfinder RPG Bestiary 3 277) from among the slain on the battlefield, they become einherjar, outsiders who fight for the gods and other powerful extraplanar beings in battles across the multiverse.
-Like valkyries, einherjar can serve a variety of deities, not just gods of war, conflict, and valor, but also those of love, beauty, life, and others not thought of as combative.
-Einherjar pride themselves on prowess in battle, and forever seek to prove themselves by challenging worthy foes.
-Einherjar can be either male or female, and normally appear as muscled, battle-hardened humans, dwarves, or elves.
-A typical einherji stands 7 feet tall and weighs around 300 pounds.
 Race:
 Class:
 MR: